- An organization bringing hope to approximately 1,000 children living in the Northeast Ohio area.

 - Accountability: Establish and maintain effective systems to ensure our MISSION is achieved efficiently.

-- Raise funds to purchase and deliver high quality bikes/treasure boxes to 1,500 children during the 2015 Holiday Season.
+- Raise funds to purchase and deliver high quality bicycles/treasure boxes to underprivileged children each Holiday Season.

 - Create bonds within the community, especially with bicycle clubs and service organizations to secure dedicated volunteers for funding/assembly/delivery.

 - Initiate an area-wide search for neighborhoods that could benefit the most from our organization.

 - Effectively brand the name of Elves & More of Northeast Ohio to assist in long term community support.